aarsakian/MFTExtractor/README.md

 MFTExtractor
 ============

-### A Parser  of Master File Table written  in go.
+### A Parser  of Master File Table.

-a tool to explore $MFT and its attributes
+Using this tool you can explore $MFT and its attributes.
+You can selectively extract information about an entry or a range of entries.
+In addition, you can export the contents of the file if you have mounted the evidence and provide its physical drive order and partition number by using the respective parameters.

 Usage information  type: MFTExtractor  -h

   -MFT string
-    	absolute path to the MFT file (default "MFT file")
+        absolute path to the MFT file (default "MFT file") -attributes string

-  -attributes string
         show attributes
   -entry int
-    	select a particular MFT entry (default -1)
+        select a particular MFT entry (default -1) -export

-  -export string
-    	export resident files (default "None")
+        export  files
   -fileName string
-    	show the name of the filename attribute of each MFT record choices: Any, Win32, Dos
+        show the name of the filename attribute of each MFT record choices: Any, Win32, Dos -filesize

-  -filesize
-    	show file size of a record holding a file
+        show file size of a record holding a file -fromEntry int

-  -fromEntry int
         select entry to start parsing
   -index
         show index structures

-  -physicalDrive string (offset of volume is hardcoded for the moment)
+  -partitionNumber int
+        select partition number (default -1) -physicalDrive int
-    	use physical drive information for extraction of non resident files
+        select disk drive number for extraction of non resident files (default -1) -resident

-  -resident
         check whether entry is resident
   -runlist
-    	show runlist of MFT record attributes
+        show runlist of MFT record attributes -structure

-  -structure
         reconstrut entries tree
   -timestamps
         show all timestamps
   -toEntry int
-    	select entry to end parsing
+        select entry to end parsing (default 4294967295) -vcns

-  -vcns
         show the vncs of non resident attributes